 I said, “Oh no, that’s ok… But if you want to come over, that’s cool.”

-He said, “No, I don’t want to come over and get cold, wet, and muddy… But if you need help, I’ll come over.
+He said, “No, I don’t want to come over and get cold, wet, and muddy… However, if you need help, I’ll be happy to come over.
 (PAUSE) … (LONGER PAUSE).
 So take off your cape and ask for help.”

 My mind slowly pressed the reset button (REALLY LONG PAUSE).
 I took a deep breath, and with every ounce of determination, I answered despite my old belief system screaming at me not to do it.